 Based on these studies, this Plan concludes that although Boyds may become "less rural" in terms of peace and quiet due to a quarry, in terms of land use, environmental setting, and residential character, Boyds will still retain its present identity if the stone is hauled from the quarry by rail only.
 This Plan, therefore, recommends that an area which may be suitable for quarrying in the future be shown on the Boyds Land Use Plan.
-Actual development of the site, however, is not recommended to proceed until certain noise, transportation, and other development standards can be met. most important development standard imposed by this Plan is that all stone mined at the quarry be shipped by rail for both the short and the long term.
+Actual development of the site, however, is not recommended to proceed until certain noise, transportation, and other development standards can be met.
+The most important development standard imposed by this Plan is that all stone mined at the quarry be shipped by rail for both the short and the long term.

 The citizens of Boyds recognize the need for an orderly and well-balanced growth policy which will enhance the livability of the area rather than permit haphazard development which could destroy its charm and rural atmosphere.
 There is concern regarding change within the community, particularly if a quarry is located in Boyds.
 Although quarrying may be most compatible in rural areas, specific impacts must be evaluated at the local level so that the community's concerns are addressed.
+This those needs which are critical to rural areas in a manner which is sensitive to the community and not simply an attempt to adapt urban concepts to a rural scale.

-This Plan includes such an evaluation.
+Plan includes such an evaluation.